thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Ruby on Rails:** backend web framework for server-side apps, APIs, database logic, authentication, and web routing
 * **Golang:** statically typed language developed by Google to build scalable backend systems, cloud services, and concurrent apps
 * **Visual Basic:** Microsoft programming language designed for easy development of Windows applications using a event-driven syntax
+* **Firebase**: Google’s backend-as-a-service (BaaS) platform that provides authentication, databases, hosting, analytics, and cloud functions

+## Database
+* **Redis:** an in-memory data store commonly used as a cache, database, and message broker for ultra-fast data access for real time apps
+* **SQLite:** a serverless relational database engine that stores data locally in a single file
+* **MySQL:** an open-source relational database management system (RDBMS) used to store, organize, and manage structured data using SQL
+* **PostgreSQL:** n open-source relational database system known for its reliability, advanced SQL features, and extensibility
+* **Supabase:** n open-source backend platform built on PostgreSQL that provides authentication, databases, storage, and real-time APIs
+* **Oracle Database:** an enterprise-grade relational database management system developed by Oracle for security, scaling, and management
+* **MongoDB**: a NoSQL document-oriented database that stores data in flexible JSON-like documents
+* **AWS DynamoDB:** a fully managed NoSQL database service by Amazon designed for fast, scalable, and low-latency applications
+* **Entity Framework**: a modern ORM tool by Microsoft for .NET and C# that simplifies database access
+* **Prisma**: a modern ORM tool for Node.js and TypeScript that simplifies database access
+* **Java Database Connectivity (JDBC)**: a Java API that simplifies relational database access

 ## Mobile App Development
 * **Dart:** programming language developed by Google for building cross-platform applications with the Flutter framework